Hindustani classical music: Principles of Hindustani music

 The Gandharva Veda is a Sanskrit scripture describing the theory of music and its applications in not just musical form and systems but also in physics, medicine and magic.
 It is said that there are two types of sound: āhata (struck/audible) and anāhata (unstruck/inaudible).
 The inaudible sound is said to be the principle of all manifestation, the basis of all existence.

-There are three main 'Saptak' which resemble to the 'Octaves' in Western Music except they characterize total seven notes or 'swaras' instead of eight.
-These are- low (mandra), medium (madhya) and high (tāra).
+There are three main 'Saptak' which resemble to the 'Octaves' in Western Music except they characterize total seven natural (shuddha) notes or 'swaras' instead of eight.
+These are -- low (mandra), medium (madhya) and high (tāra).
 Each octave resonates with a certain part of the body, low octave in the heart, medium octave in the throat and high octave in the head.
+Each octave in total contains 12 different notes, containing 7 natural or 'shuddha' notes (S R G M P D N), 4 flat or 'komal' notes (R G D N), and 1 sharp or 'teevra' note (M).

 The rhythmic organization is based on rhythmic patterns called tala.
 The melodic foundations are called ragas.
-One possible classification of ragas is into "melodic modes" or "parent scales", known as thaats, under which most ragas can be classified based on the notes they use.
+One possible classification of ragas is into "melodic modes" or "parent scales," known as thaats, under which most ragas can be classified based on the notes they use.

 Thaats may consist of up to seven scale degrees, or swara.
 Hindustani musicians name these pitches using a system called Sargam, the equivalent of the Western movable do solfege: